Enigmatic-Smile/docs/oaas/brands.md

 # Brands

+In order for you to create self-sourced offers, you will need to create the Brand (Merchant name) first.

 After creating an account and getting access to the dashboard, the next step is to create a test Brand (Merchant).
 This lets you create locations and add them to a Program so you can start tracking transactions.

 The Brand object is used to aggregate locations.